LittleOneNoise/yoshinapp/README.md

 * Result board highlighting your weak points

 <b>Statistics</b>
-* Keep an eye on your progression
+* Key figures to optimize your learning

 ## Contribute
-The app is still in an early stage, it is usable but there is a lot more that can be done, hence any contribution would be more than appreciated.
+The app is still in its early stage, it is usable but there is a lot more that can be done, hence any contribution would be more than appreciated.
-There is no specific role seeked althought those profiles would be very helpful right now :
+There is no specific role seeked although those profiles would be very helpful right now :
 * Angular developer -> The app needs further improvements (UI and functionality wise)
-* Artist -> One cool feature would be to add a kind of anime styled mascott in the app
+* Artist -> A cool feature would be to add a kind of anime styled mascott across the app

+Contact : yoshinapp@gmail.com

 ###